yhagio/tutorialedge.net/content/golang/building-ci-cd-pipeline-go-projects.md

 twitter: https://twitter.com/Elliot_f
 ---

-For those who don't know, we are currently half-way through [Hacktoberfest](https://hacktoberfest.digitalocean.com/) which is an event that helps to support thousands of different Open Source projects.
+So, I recently partook in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) which is an event that helps to support thousands of different Open Source projects.
 Usually, I tend to get caught up in other projects or can't find the time or make up a hundred other excuses for not taking part.

 This year however, is different, and I've made an attempt at doing more Open Source work just so I can earn myself a free t-shirt.
 And also to force myself to improve my Go programming skills and contribute back to a community I'm incredibly grateful for.
 But mostly for the t-shirt...

-So, through my travels, one thing seemed to be prevalent across multiple high-quality projects and that was they had a solid CI/CD pipeline for making changes to their codebase.
-If you look at the likes of
+So, through my travels, one thing seemed to be prevalent across multiple high-quality projects and that was they had a solid **continuous integration**, and sometimes **continuous deployment** pipeline that is triggered whenever somebody makes changes to their codebase.

 # The Benefits of a CI/CD Pipeline